Amazon’s SBA Program (Sold by Amazon)

-Neutral.
-This has no effect on large brands that do not have a third party storefront.
+Neutrally.
+This has no effect on large brands that do not have a third-party storefront.
 Their brand is not owned by any other third parties and can not be included in the program.

-Should Brand owner third parties sign to SBA?
+Should brand owner third parties sign on to SBA?

-If a Brand owned third party wants to increase sales, and is less concerned about price erosion, this may be a good program.
-If a Brand owner wants to maintain and control pricing, they should exclude those items from program.
+If a brand owned third-party wants to increase sales and is less concerned about price erosion, this may be a good program.
+If a brand owner wants to maintain and control pricing, they should exclude those items from the program.

-Amazon SBA can now adjust the price of what Brand owned third party FBA products can be priced at.
-Brand owned third parties who want to maintain price, while increasing their buy box percentage may want to consider a service like Potoo, which can help them gather insights on the third party marketplace, help identify distribution leaks and remove sellers that may be affecting their customer experience and decreasing their price.
-This may be a better solution than lowering pricing to compete your own products.
+Amazon SBA can now adjust the price of what brand owned third-party FBA products can be priced at.
+Brand owned third parties who want to maintain price, while increasing their Buy Box percentage may want to consider a service like POTOO, that can help them gather insights on the third-party marketplace, help identify distribution leaks and remove sellers that may be affecting their customer experience and decreasing their price.
+This may be a better solution than lowering pricing to compete with your own products.

 Full Details of Program from Amazon Seller Central: